Scientific Name

 Description

-The flowers are showy, pale pink, trumpet-shaped, and up to 6 inches (15 cm) long.
-They appear in spring and remain fully open most of the day and night.
-Fruits are bright green with white pulp and up to 0.8 inches (2 cm) long.
+The showy flowers are pale pink, trumpet-shaped, and can reach up to 6 inches (15 cm) in length.
+They appear in spring and remain fully open for most of the day and night.
+The bright green fruits with white pulp and black seeds can grow up to 0.8 inches (2 cm) long.

 Hardiness